danieljharvey/website-face/posts/2022-03-06-typechecking-pt1.markdown

 we have generated (shown in red).
 We have one that ensures the type of `True` matches `Boolean`, and another that ensures the types of `1` and `2` are the same.

-For the first time, the `Elaboration` stage has created some constraints, so we'll need to unify them.
+> __Unification__

-#### Unification
+>

-Unification in the context of typechecking is about smashing two things together and seeing what we learn.
-Broadly, the following things can happen:
+> Now that we have constraints, we need to check they make sense.
+Unification in the context of typechecking is about smashing two things

-- The two things are the same, so everything is fine and we learn nothing new
+> together and seeing what we learn.

-- The two things are different and at odds with one another (ie, we try and unify `Integer` with `String`) - this creates an error
+>

-- One (or both) of the things are unification variables, creating a `Substitution`.
-We'll encounter this in more detail shortly.
+> The outcome of unification is either a type error or a set of substitutions, such as __"replace all `c` values with `String`"__.

 Here the two things are the same in both cases, so everything is fine and we learn nothing new.